petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/resolving-conflicts.md

 ![Edit or discard the publication's conflicting changes.](./resolving-conflicts/images/02.png)

-Depending on the [conflict type](#understanding-conflict-types), Publications may prompt you to perform one of the following actions.
+Depending on the [conflict type](#understanding-conflict-types), Publications may prompt you to perform one of two actions.

-- **Edit**: This redirects you to the cause of the conflict in the current publication.
+**Edit**: Sends you to the cause of the conflict in the current publication.
 From there, you can make the changes necessary to resolve the conflict.

-- **Discard**: This displays a list of all changes that will be discarded.
-You can then click on *Discard* to permanently remove them from your publication.
+**Discard**: Displays a preview of changes to be discarded.
+You can then click *Discard* to remove them from your publication permanently.

 !!! warning
     Discarding is permanent and cannot be reversed.
 Ensure you've saved any changes you want to keep before discarding them from your publication.